 Breaking Down the Lowest House Edge Casino Games

-Every game has a house edge.
+Every popular casino game has a house edge.
 But some games have a much lower edge than others, which means you’ll get more play for your money and a better chance of coming out ahead.

 Understanding the house edge helps you play smarter.
 Whether you’re trying your hand at land-based or online casinos, stick to games with friendly odds.